h3r2on/docker-php7-oci8-apache/README.md

 http://localhost/

-and you should see the PHP Info page, with OCI8 enabled
+and you should see the PHP Info page, with OCI8 enabled and LDAP enabled